sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/google-web-vitals/index.md

 ### Calibrating metrics against CrUX 75 percentile
 Using the [Chrome User Experience plugin](/documentation/sitespeed.io/crux/) you can get the metrics of what your user is experience and you can use those values to try to calibrate the metrics you get out of sitespeed.io.

 It can be hard though since: In the real world people use a lot of different devices with different CPU, many many different connectivities and so on.
-The easiest thing to calibrate is to aim to have the same first contentful paint in your sitespeed.io test vs your Chrome user experience data by increasing/decreasing the connectivity until you have something like the same values.
+The easiest thing to calibrate is to have the same first contentful paint in your sitespeed.io test as in your Chrome user experience data.
+Do that by increasing/decreasing the connectivity until you have something like the same values.
 ### Bug reports
 If you don't get the correct metrics it could either be a bug in the browser API or in sitespeed.io.
 Try to access your page using Chrome and get the metrics from the API, if there's a bug you can file that for Chrome.
 If you suspect the bug to be in sitespeed.io please [file a issue in sitespeed.io](https://github.com/sitespeedio/sitespeed.io/issues).
 ## Using CruX
 Sitespeed.io comes with a [Chrome User Experience plugin](/documentation/sitespeed.io/crux/).
-That makes it easy to get the metrics that Google collects from your user and you can compare them with the ones you get that you collects using sitespeed.io.
+That makes it easy to get the metrics that Google collects from your user.
+You can compare them with the ones you get from  sitespeed.io.
 Go to the [CrUX documentation](/documentation/sitespeed.io/crux/) on how to set it up.

 ## Using Lighthouse
 Use the [Lighthouse plugin](/documentation/sitespeed.io/lighthouse/) to run Lighthouse from sitespeed.io and collect Google Web Vitals.